How long do lovebirds live and Factors Affecting life Span?

 Fisher’s lovebirds, peach-faced lovebirds, and black-masked lovebirds are the most collected pet lovebirds.
 All nine species of African lovebirds have different expected lifespans, which can be found below.

-The lifespan of Black-cheeked lovebird
+The lifespan of a Black-cheeked lovebird

-There is a substantial loss of habitat in southern Zambia for the black cheeked lovebird, Agapornis nigrigenis.
+There is a substantial loss of habitat in southern Zambia for the black-cheeked lovebird, Agapornis nigrigenis.
 Those living in captivity have a lifespan of up to 13.75 years.

-The lifespan of Black-collared lovebird
+The lifespan of a Black-collared lovebird

-Agapornis swindernianus is also called the black collared lovebird or Swindern’s lovebird.
+Agapornis swindernianus is also called the black-collared lovebird or Swindern’s lovebird.
 This species of lovebird has a life expectancy of about 10 to 15 years in captivity.

 The life expectancy of black-winged lovebirds